Artisanal Vapers? For Some, The Habit's About Much More Than Quitting Tobacco

 His customers have to mix the flavor concentrate with propylene glycol and/or vegetable glycerin before vaping it.

 "The DIY e-mixing community is a lot closer to bartending than chemistry," Walker says.
-"You're taking pre-made ingredients and mixing them to make your own flavor profile."
+"You're taking premade ingredients and mixing them to make your own flavor profile."

-Walker says his worked as a vape mixologist for five years.
+Walker says he has worked as a vape mixologist for five years.
 "Even if the U.S. did ban flavors across the board, I could still sell in the U.K.," he says.

 Aaron Evans, 41, a vaping DIYer from Washington, D.C., says vaping is helping him kick the cigarette habit.
 "I started smoking cigarettes when I was 11 years old.
 I smoked cigarettes for 28 years."
-Evans says he used to be a "coil builder," though he now considers himself a "flavor-chaser."
+Evans says he used to be a "coil builder," though he now considers himself a "flavor chaser."

-Coil builders and flavor-chasers: What's the difference?
+Coil builders and flavor chasers: What's the difference?

 Inside every mod is a battery that heats up a metal coil.
 After the e-liquid is sucked up into the mod via the wicking material, it turns into vapor when it hits that heated coil.